IsraelDembele/cybersecurity/README.md

 ### 🔍 What’s inside?
 In this repo, I document my journey and projects in:
-* Web Application Security (OWASP Top 10)
+* Vulnerabilty assessment
 * Security Automation with Python & AI
-* Network Traffic Analysis & Log Monitoring﻿
+* Network Traffic Analysis & Log Monitoring

+* ﻿